 A bewildering two-and-a-half day Test in Cape Town.
 Parts of all four innings were played on day two, on which 23 wickets fell - a first in Test history, a batsman from both sides was dismissed twice in a day, a No. 11 top-scored in the innings, and oh, Australia bowled South Africa out for 96, before crumbling for 47 - their lowest total since 1902.
 South Africa conceded a 188-run first-innings lead but went on to win the Test by eight wickets on day three.
 Australia's captain, Michael Clarke, must have been particularly aggrieved, having scored 151 in the first innings.

 Having managed a century and a fifty as opener in his debut Test in 2001-02, Lou Vincent, who was born today, gradually moved down the New Zealand batting order.
 He scored a superb 224, his only Test double-century, against Sri Lanka at home in April 2005.
-Vincent earned his ticket to the 2007 World Cup when he strung together scores of 66, 76 and 90 in the tri-series in Australia earlier that year.
-In the Caribbean he made a century against Canada, but a broken wrist ended his tournament before the Super Eights.
-He had a poor tour of South Africa and struggled in the Chappell-Hadlee series that followed before he was dropped for the tour of Bangladesh later that year.
-His career nosedived when he joined the rebel Indian Cricket League but the biggest blow came when he admitted to corruption and accepted money to under-perform in the county circuit.
+In the 2007 World Cup he made a century against Canada, but a broken wrist ended his tournament before the Super Eights.
+He struggled thereafter and was dropped later that year.
+Vincent's career nosedived when he joined the rebel Indian Cricket League, but the biggest blow came when he admitted to corruption and accepted money to underperform on the county circuit.
 He was banned for life by the ECB in 2014.
+A year later he testified against Chris Cairns in a perjury trial, alleging that he fixed matches under direct orders from Cairns.

 Birth of Rusi Modi, the wristy Indian who made over 7500 first-class runs at an average of 53.
 But he only played 10 Tests, despite a handy average of 46.
 Modi marked his debut with a cool, unbeaten 57 at Lord's in 1946, and had a very fine series against West Indies in 1948-49, when he hit his only Test ton (112 in Bombay) as well as a brace of eighties.
 He later became one of India's most respected cricket writers, before dying in Bombay in 1996.